celestiaorg/docs/developers/feegrant-for-blobs.md

 ## Introduction

 Each DA node contains a Celestia account that is used to pay for blobs submissions.
-In order to unify the fee payment process, the FeeGrant module allows a third-party account to pay for the fees incurred by the DA node's account.
-This module is useful for projects that require a third-party to cover the fees for the DA node's account.
+To unify the fee payment process, the FeeGrant module allows a third-party account to pay for the fees incurred by the DA node's account.
 You will need one account that will contain the funds and another account that will be in the DA node.
-You will see the DA node's account once you initialise the node.
+You will see the DA node's account once you initialize the node.

 ## Granting fee allowances